TateGunning/TateGunning/README.md

 # _learning, one button at a time we create_
-## respect for understanding technologies and building equality
+# Respect for understanding technologies and building equality